Back to Garden & Landscape

 Chemicals are most effective when combined with cultural controls.
 Apply fungicides at seven to 14-day intervals to provide continuous protection throughout the growing season.
 Follow the instructions on the fungicide label for use on specific plant species, varieties, rates to be used, timing of applications, and waiting periods before harvest.

-An alternative nontoxic control for mildew is baking soda (similar to the potassium bicarbonate listed above) combined with a lightweight horticultural oil (Sunspray).
+An alternative nontoxic control for mildew is baking soda (similar to the potassium bicarbonate listed above) combined with a lightweight horticultural oil such as Sunspray.
 Researchers at Cornell University have discovered the fungicidal properties of this combination against powdery mildew on roses.
 Applications of one tablespoon baking soda plus 2.5 tablespoons of Sunspray oil in 1 gallon of water are still experimental.
 Use it at your own risk.